 Other typical forms of expressing sympathy and condolence are through the giving of baijin (condolence money) and the gifting of sympathy stands (whether floral or LED).
 If you’re intending to gift the bereaved family LED sympathy stands, do be sure to engage a licensed LED wreath vendor as Singapore’s government has recently tightened the rules surrounding the display of such stands.

-These days, it’s also becoming more popular for funerals to feature wishing trees and memory books, where guests can leave condolence messages and share fond anecdotes of the deceased.
+These days, funeral parlours in Singapore are also incorporating wishing trees and memory books.
+Guests can leave condolence messages and share fond anecdotes of the deceased, adding a personal touch to the funeral proceedings.

 Wishing tree and memory book provided by the Direct Funeral Services team